roshankern/brieflow-analysis/README.md

 We use the HPC integration for Slurm as detailed in the setup instructions.
 To use the Slurm integration for Brieflow configure the Slurm resources in [analysis/slurm/config.yaml](analysis/slurm/config.yaml).

+4) *Optional*: Contribute back to brieflow:

-3) *Optional*: Track changes to computational processing in a new branch on your fork.
+Track changes to computational processing in a new branch on your fork.
-Contribute these changes to the main version of Brieflow with a PR as described in the Brieflow [contribution notes](https://github.com/cheeseman-lab/brieflow?tab=readme-ov-file#contribution-notes).
+Contribute these changes to the main version of Brieflow with a pull request.
+See GitHub's documentation for [contributing to a project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) and brieflow's [contribution notes](https://github.com/cheeseman-lab/brieflow?tab=readme-ov-file#contribution-notes) for more info.

 ### 3. Brieflow Test